How to Teach Kids to Dream BIG

 II.
 Raising a Victor, Not a Victim

 There is without a doubt value in teaching children about past wrongs done to a group of people that they may belong to, be it steeped in prejudice against a race, nationality, gender, or religion.
 However, it does not help them to do so in a manner that infers that it may impact their future aspirations.
 Avoid statements that make them feel as if they are entering a field of study with historical chips stacked against them.
 Even if there have been (and remain to be) prejudicial barriers to entry, communicating this to a young child only does them a disservice.
 It places a mental hurdle in front of their dream that may cause them to change their mind about following it.
 From there, they may pivot to something that they are less passionate about.
-Some parents and role models think that addressing historical prejudices can be motivating (“You could be the first!”) but this too can backfire on young psyches.
+Some parents and role models think that addressing historical prejudices can be motivating (“You could be the first!”).
+Although “becoming the first” to achieve something may become their reality, it may not always be the best motivator.

 III.
 Challenges, Not Comparisons